angular/angular/aio/content/guide/deployment.md

 The remaining [copy deployment steps](#copy-files) are the same as before.

-See [Building and serving Angular apps](guide/build) for more about about CLI build options and what they do.
+See [Building and serving Angular apps](guide/build) for more about CLI build options and what they do.

 {@a enable-prod-mode}